 Gently fold in the self raising flour, baking powder, salt and 2 tbsp of the Amarula

 Separate the mixture into three greased and lined 22cm cake tins and bake on 180C/160C Fan/350F/Gas Mark 4 for 25 minutes (check they are done by inserting a skewer or thin knife into the centre, it should come out clean).
-Leave them on cooling racks to cool completely
+Remove from the tins and leave them on cooling racks to cool completely

-To make the buttercream mix together 450g baking spread, 4 tbsp Amarula and 900g icing sugar until smooth
+To make the buttercream mix together the baking spread, Amarula and icing sugar until smooth

 Stack up the sponges, drizzling 1 tbsp Amarula on each sponge before spreading them with some of the buttercream